-On units equipped with the factory-installed SystemVu controller, the fan speed settings are accessed through the SystemVu interface.
+On units equipped with the factory-installed SystemVu controller, the Fan Speed settings are accessed through the SystemVu interface.

 - 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required. - 2.
-Using the chart on the Fan Speed Set Up labels (see Fig. 52), calculate the RPM from the cfm and ESP for the base unit plus any field accessories (as listed on the label).

-NOTE: The fan speed set up labels are located on the High Voltage cover in the Control Box.

-- 3. Press any key on the SystemVu interface to activate the display backlight and then press the MENU key. - 4.
-Using the UP and DOWN arrow keys highlight SETTINGS and then press ENTER.
+Using the chart on the Fan Speed Set Up labels (see Fig. 57), calculate the rpm from the cfm and ESP for the base unit plus any field accessories (as listed on the label). - 3.
+If installing any accessories listed at the bottom of the Set Up Label, add accessory rpm to base unit rpm in upper portion of label. - NOTE: The Fan Speed Set Up labels are located on the High Voltage cover in the Control Box. - 4.
+Press any key on the SystemVu interface to activate the display backlight and then press the MENU key. - Using the UP and DOWN arrow keys highlight SETTINGS and then press ENTER.

-- 5. Use the DOWN arrow key highlight the UNIT CONFIGU-RATIONS menu then press ENTER. - 6.
-Highlight UNIT CONFIGURATIONS then press ENTER. - 7.
-Highlight INDOOR FAN and then press ENTER. - 8.
-Refer to the job specifications to set the following, determining the values per the RPM Calculator label (see Fig. 52).
+- 6. Use the DOWN arrow key highlight the UNIT CONFIGURATIONS menu then press ENTER. - 7.
+Highlight UNIT CONFIGURATIONS then press ENTER. - 8.
+Highlight INDOOR FAN and then press ENTER. - Refer to the job specifications to set the following, determining the values per the RPM Calculator label (see Fig. 57).
 Use the UP and DOWN arrow keys and the BACK key to set the values.
-Press ENTER after setting each value to continue to the next selection. - 9.
-IDF VENT SPD - 10.
-IDF HEAT SPD - 11.
-IDF HIGH COOL SPD - 12.
-IDF FREE COOL SPD
+Press ENTER after setting each value to continue to the next selection. - IDF VENT SPD - IDF HEAT SPD - IDF HIGH COOL SPD - IDF FREE COOL SPD